Skip to main content

 Collected revenue - delivery cost - refund/chargeback reserve - reward cost - payout/admin cost = contribution margin

-Compare the result to Add current threshold after verification.
+Compare the result to the margin threshold your program owner has approved.
 Test one normal close and one reversal case.
 If the incentive only works in the clean case, reduce risk before scaling.

 Run a capped pilot window and change one lever at a time.
 If payout cost worsens while referral quality drops, tighten qualification criteria before you change incentive size.
 And do not copy competitor terms as-is.
 Your wording should be enforceable in your own workflow: your reviewer and approver should be able to apply it through your normal approval path without inventing exceptions in chat.